 - 2. TEST EQUIPMENT - 2.1.
 An acceleration or deceleration test sled - 2.2.
 50th percentile male test dummy - 2.2.1.
 Hybrid III - 2.2.1.1.
-Three accelerometers shall be in the head cavity to measure orthogonal accelerations t the centre of gravity of the head assembly.
-The three accelerometers shall be mounted in an orthogonal array, and the intersection of the planes containing the sensitivity axis of the three sensors will be the origin of the array. - 2.2.1.2.
-Angular Displacement sensor. - 2.2.1.3.
+Three accelerometers are in the head cavity to measure orthogonal accelerations at the centre of gravity of the head assembly.
+The three accelerometers are mounted in an orthogonal array, and the intersection of the planes containing the sensitivity axis of the three sensors will be the origin of the array. - 2.2.3.
+Equipment for measuring the head to torso angle. - 2.2.4.
 Equipment for measuring and recording sled accelerations. - 3.
 PROCEDURES FOR TEST SET-UP - 3.1.
-Mount the vehicle on a dynamic test platform so that the longitudinal centreline of the vehicle is parallel to the direction of the test platform travel and so that movement between the base of the vehicle and the test platform is prevented.
+Mount the vehicle on a dynamic test platform so that the vertical longitudinal zero plane of the vehicle is parallel to the direction of the test platform travel and so that movement between the base of the vehicle and the test platform is prevented.
 Instrument the platform with an accelerometer and data processing system.
 Position the accelerometer sensitive axis parallel to the direction of test platform travel. - 3.2.
 Remove the tires, wheels, fluids, and all unsecured components.
-Remove or rigidly secure the engine, transmission, axles, exhaust, vehicle frame and any other vehicle component necessary to assure that all points on the acceleration vs. time plot measured by an accelerometer on the dynamic test platform fall within the corridor described in Figure 8-1 and Table 8-1. - 3.3.
+Rigidly secure the engine, transmission, axles, exhaust system, vehicle frame and any other vehicle component necessary to assure that all points on the acceleration vs. time plot measured by an accelerometer on the dynamic test platform fall within the corridor described in Figure 9-1 and Table 9-1. - 3.3.
 Place any moveable windows in the fully open position. - 3.4.
+Seat Adjustment - 3.4.1.
+At each designated seating position, if the seat back is adjustable, it is set at an initial inclination position closest to 25 degrees from the vertical, as measured by the threedimensional H-point machine, as specified in Annex 13.
+If there is more than one inclination position closest to 25 degrees from the vertical, set the seat back inclination to the position closest to and rearward of 25 degrees.

-Seat Adjustment primarily moves the entire seat in the fore and aft directions, place the seat midway between the forwardmost and rearmost position.
-If an adjustment position does not exist midway between the forwardmost and rearmost positions, the closest adjustment position to the rear of the midpoint is used.
-Adjust the seat cushion and seat back,to [manufacturers specified design position].
-If the specified position of the [H-point][R-point] can be achieved with a range of seat cushion inclination angles, adjust the seat inclination such that the most forward part of the seat cushion is [at its lowest position] with respect to the most rearward part.
+- 3.4.2.
+Using any control that primarily moves the entire seat vertically, place the seat in the lowest position.
+Using any control that primarily moves the entire seat in the fore and aft directions, place the seat midway between the forwardmost and rearmost position.
+If an adjustment position does not exist midway between the forwardmost and rearmost positions, the closest adjustment position to the rear of the midpoint is used. - 3.4.3.
+If the seat cushion adjusts independently of the seat back, position the seat cushion such that the highest H-point position is achieved with respect to the seat back, as measured by three-dimensional H-point machine as specified in Annex 13.
+If the specified position of the H-point can be achieved with a range of seat cushion inclination angles, adjust the seat inclination such that the most forward part of the seat cushion is at its lowest position with respect to the most rearward part. - 3.4.4.
 If the head restraint is adjustable, adjust the top of the head restraint to a position midway between the lowest position of adjustment and the highest position of adjustment.
-If an adjustment position midway between the lowest and the highest position does not exist, adjust the head restraint to a position below and nearest to midway between the lowest position of adjustment and the highest position of adjustment.
-Adjustable lumbar supports are positioned so that the lumbar support is in its lowest position.
+If an adjustment position midway between the lowest and the highest position does not exist, adjust the head restraint to a position below and nearest to midway between the lowest position of adjustment and the highest position of adjustment. - 3.4.5.
+Adjustable lumbar supports are positioned so that the lumbar support is in its lowest retracted or deflated position. - 3.5.
+Seat Belt Adjustment